 World Leading Facilities

 It was during our search for a reliable platform where we could build our own websites that we were introduced to Wealthy Affiliates, a world leader in fast website loading times, security, SEO and technology.
-The tutorials at Wealthy Affiliate cover every aspect of website creation and marketing and they have a community of 1,400,000 members, including multi-million dollar businesses running on their servers.
+The tutorials at Wealthy Affiliate cover every aspect of website creation and marketing and they have a community of over 2 million members, including multi-million dollar businesses running on their servers.

 Our other articles covering aspects of websites are Simple Website Tutorials and Small Business Website Advice.
 The latter article includes information about selling on E-Bay and Amazon and details the three types of hosting on offer with their varying website load speeds and the effect this can have on Google rankings.